Integrated Studies Program

 Jan 2018-June 2018Application Deadline has passed.
 Please contact us to start an application.$17,000

 Spanish Studies Abroad students in Barcelona study onsite at Universitat Pompeu Fabra (UPF).
 The university has extensive experience working with international students and offers quality education in many different disciplines.
 Although it is a fairly new university (founded in 1990), in 2010 it was named an International Campus of Excellence by the Spanish Ministry of Education and has become one of the best universities in Spain.
 UPF offers several different "tracks" which cater directly to what our students are looking for in their study abroad experience.

-Along with the resources provided by UPF, our students benefit from having an on-site Resident Director who teaches the Spanish Studies Abroad cultural integration course "Social Realities of Spain," assists students with cultural and logistical challenges of studying abroad, and organizes Spanish Studies Abroad site visits and events.
+Along with the resources provided by UPF, our students benefit from having an on-site Resident Director who assists students with cultural and logistical challenges of studying abroad and organizes Spanish Studies Abroad site visits and events.